 What causes skin tags?

 It’s not clear what exactly causes skin tags to form, but certain factors may increase the likelihood that a person will experience them:

-- Friction — from necklaces or areas where skin naturally rubs together
+- Friction — from necklaces or areas where the skin naturally rubs together

 - Hormones — skin tags seem to occur more during pregnancy